If you want to go against the grain these days, it’s time to go clean-shaven.

 Make sure you have cleaned your face completely of shaving foam or gel.
 This will reduce any chance of spots or pimples developing.

 The shaving process can leave your skin very dry.
 Grab a quality moisturiser to give your skin the goodness it deserves.

 Make sure you’re using a razor that’s up to the job.
 Take time to top up your supplies in advance.
 A blunt razor increases friction and therefore makes shaving rash more likely.

 Sadly, no. Shaving will not make your beard grow back quicker or thicker.
-If you’re suffering from patchy growth, all is not lost, though.
+If you’re suffering from patchy growth or a condition like alopecia barbae, all is not lost, though.

 If you’re younger, your beard may well still be developing.
 You might not see your full beard growth until your thirties, or even forties.
 Good things come to those who wait, young jedi.

 Nowadays there is also the option of a beard transplant to give your facial follicles a boost.
 And the results can be amazing, believe us.

 In this guide on how to shave beard hair, we’ve clued you up on the key things you need to know to get that sharp, clean cut look.
 Let’s recap.

 Simply fill in your details in the form below and we'll get in touch with you shortly.